andreondra/homeassistant-zodiac-tri-expert/README.md

 ```

 You would probably want to autostart the script on system boot.
 Example systemd service is provided
 in the repository.
 Edit the unit, copy to the systemd config directory, enable and enjoy.

-Also, when using systemd, you need to install dependencies either globally or create virtual
+Do not
+forget to create a virtual environment with dependencies installed.
+The provided unit expects
-environment and install it there (the unit expects the virtual environment in the
+the environment in the `venv` directory.
-directory `venv`).

 ## Requirements & Dependencies
 Requires at least Python 3.11 and these packages (available from pip):